prasanvb/data-structure-and-algorithms/DataStructures/7_HashTable/HashtableNotes.md

   - SEPARATE CHAINING:`[[key1,value1], [key2,value2]]` all the keys mapped to same address are stored in the same address space.
   - LINEAR PROBING: Looks for next available empty box in the table to store the item.
 It is also called OPEN ADDRESSING.
 - Big O of Hash table: Even though if we use `SEPARATE CHAINING` where the `Big O is O(n)`, since in the real world scenario HashTable are big and collisions are very rare so `Big O of Hash table O(1)`

+## Usage

+- Used in use cases that involve fast look-ups